averine08/ProjectMID-MobileDev/README.md

 # ProjectMID-MobileDev
--  A Program that store available Motorcycle and Car using ArrayList.
+-  A Java Program that store available Motorcycle and Car using ArrayList.
 -  Created for completing Mid Project of BNCC Mobile Programming with Java Course

 ## Key features :